050-000-203 Apigenin

 Chamomile Extract / Apigenin Application

-1. Applied in food field, it is mainly used as food additives for the nutrient.
+1. Applied in the food field, it is mainly used as a food additive for the nutrient.

-2. Applied in cosmetics, it is mainly used to whitening, anti-wrinkle, and UV protection.
+2. Applied in cosmetics, it is mainly used for whitening, anti-wrinkle, and UV protection.

 chondroitin sulfate